SpenceKonde/megaTinyCore/megaavr/extras/Ref_Analog.md

 ADCPowerOptions(ADC_DISABLE);                           //  turn off the ADC.
 ADCPowerOptions(ADC_ENABLE | ADC_RUNSTBTY);             //  Turn the ADC back on, and it will run in standby mode.
 If lowlatency mode was enabled, it will remain so,
 ```
-As of 2.5.12 we will always disable and reenable the ADC if touching LOWLAT, in the hopes that this will work around the lowlat errata consistently.
+As of 2.5.12 we will always disable and re-enable the ADC if touching LOWLAT, in the hopes that this will work around the lowlat errata consistently.
 **it is still recommended to call ADCPowerOptions(), if needed, before any other ADC-related functions** unless you fully understand the errata and the rammifications of your actions.
 **On most 2-series parts LOWLAT mode is REQUIRED in order to use the PGA when not using an internal reference, or measuring the DACREF!**